 In my last post I wrote about a photograph of a wall that no longer exists at Taliesin.
-I wrote that the photo was taken in 1930 and I’d explain it in my next post.
+I wrote that the photo was taken by Raymond Trowbridge in 1930 and I’d explain it in my next post.
 That photograph showed the wall in the Loggia fireplace.
 The photograph above is by the same photographer and shows the other side of that wall.
 What you’re seeing is Taliesin’s Loggia.
-Here’s how I (or Taliesin Preservation) got the photos and how I know they were taken in 1930.
+I’ll explain in this post how I (or Taliesin Preservation) got the photos and how I know they were taken in 1930.

 First coming across the Trowbridge photographs: